elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/using_custom_llvm.md

 cd $CG_DIR

 # Make sure correct version of clang is in $PATH.
-# Notice the argument './clang' which indicates the directory that
+# Notice the argument '--clangdir ./clang' which indicates the directory that
 # contains the clang binaries somewhere in the directory hierarchy
-source env.sh ./clang
+source env.sh --clangdir ./clang

 # Clean
 make clean